 What then, it will be asked, must we do?
-That which faith ever does&#8212;acknowledge our weakness and take the place of dependence upon God.
+That which faith ever does -- acknowledge our weakness and take the place of dependence upon God.
 God is sufficient in all ages for His church.
 It is of the last importance that our faith should hold fast the truth, that whatever the ruin of the church on earth, there is ever in Christ all the grace, and faithfulness, and power needed for the circumstances in which the Church is.
 He never fails.
-If you are but &#8220;two or three,&#8221; who have faith for it, meet together: you will find that Christ is with you.
+If you are but "two or three", who have faith for it, meet together: you will find that Christ is with you.
 Call upon Him.
 He can raise up whatever is needed for the blessing of the saints; and doubt not He will do so.
 The blessing will not be ensured to us through a pretension on our part to be something when we are nothing.
 In how many places has not blessing to the saints been hindered by this choosing of presidents and pastors?
-In how many places might not the saints have assembled together with joy in the strength of that promise made by Christ to the &#8220;two or three,&#8221; if they had not been scared by this pretended necessity for organisation, and by charges of disorder (just as if man was wiser than God), and if their fear of disorder had not persuaded them to continue a state of things which they confess to be wrong?
+In how many places might not the saints have assembled together with joy in the strength of that promise made by Christ to the "two or three", if they had not been scared by this pretended necessity for organisation, and by charges of disorder (just as if man was wiser than God), and if their fear of disorder had not persuaded them to continue a state of things which they confess to be wrong?
 Nor does the constitution of these organised bodies by man hinder the domination of a single individual, or a struggle between several.
 It tends rather to produce it.

-That which the church specially needs is the deep feeling of her ruin and necessity, a feeling which turns for refuge to God&#8212;with *confession,* and keeps clear from all known evil&#8212; acknowledges the authority of Christ, as He who rules as Son over His own house, and the Spirit of God as the sole power in the church; and by so doing, acknowledges every one whom He sends, according to the gift such a one has received, and
+That which the church specially needs is the deep feeling of her ruin and necessity, a feeling which turns for refuge to God -- with confession, and keeps clear from all known evil -- acknowledges the authority of Christ, as He who rules as Son over His own house, and the Spirit of God as the sole power in the church; and by so doing, acknowledges every one whom He sends, according to the gift such a one has received, and

 {151}